Stremio/stremio-addons/docs/api/meta/meta.find.md

     banner: 'http://goo.gl/xgCrG9', // image link
     genre: ['Entertainment'],
     isFree: 1,                      // some aren't
-    popularity: 3831,               // the larger the better
+    popularity: 3831,               // the larger, the more popular this item is
-    popularities: { basic: 3831 },  // same as 'popularity'
+    popularities: { basic: 3831 },  // same as 'popularity'; use this if you want to provide different sort orders in your manifest
     type: 'movie'                   // can also be "tv", "series", "channel" },
   ...